iwatkot/maps4fs/README.md

 </div>

+🚨 Due to lack of donations, starting from 30.09.2024 the Telegram bot will be shut down.<br> The only available option would be a Docker version.
+Please, do not report that the bot is down.<br>

 ## Quick Start
 For those, who don't want to read anything, here you go:<br>
 **Option 1:** launch the [@maps4fs](https://t.me/maps4fsbot) Telegram bot and generate a map template in a few clicks.<br>